puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

 ## Organisation presetting

-If the remote application knows in advance from which organisation the user is coming from it can make the login bit easier by specifying an additional query string key `organisation` to the redirect URL:
+If the external service knows in advance from which organisation the user is coming from it can make the login bit easier by specifying an additional query string key `organisation` to the redirect URL: